Esri/photo-survey/README.md

 ## Features

 * Conduct focused property surveys (for example: identify blight, damaged structures, or construction activity.)
-* Leverages location-enabled photos produced by many commercially available cameras and simplifies data processing so street-level photo collections can be gathered on a regular basis
+* Leverage location-enabled photos produced by commercially available cameras and simplify data processing so street-level photo collections can be gathered on a regular basis

 ## Requirements